Huegoxaga/notes/algorithm/practice.md

               res.append(node.val) # Save value
               # Save left child's right node as root, so all of its left nodes can be pushed to end of stack in next while root loop
               root = node.right
-              # Visit the parent of the left leave in next interation until stack is empty or no more right node
+              # Visit the parent of the left leaf in next interation until stack is empty or no more right node
           return res
   ```